 2. The sound of a wild snail eating by Elisabeth Tova Bailey

-This is one of the best works that describes the life of a person with ME/CFS in a precise and detailed manner.
-Elisabeth Bailey suddenly falls sick with a viral like Illness after a trip to Switzerland.
+This is one of the best works that describe the life of a person with ME/CFS in a precise and detailed manner.
+Elisabeth Bailey suddenly falls sick with a viral-like illness after a trip to Switzerland.
 It turns out she has ME/ CFS.
-Her life changes drastically as she is now limited to a room, almost cut off from entire world.
-During one of the visits her friend gifts her a snail.
+Her life changes drastically as she is now limited to a room, almost cut off from the entire world.
+During one of the visits, her friend gifts her a snail.
 Now, she is mesmerized by the new company she has.
-How bizarre and similar sometimes her life is with a slow paced snail.
-Also she shares a lots of interesting details about the lives of snails, their biology, structure, scientific facts and some quirky poetic lines.
-She shares in detail how the lives of both( snail and her) keeps going on along side.
+How bizarre and similar sometimes her life is with a slow-paced snail.
+Also, she shares a lot of interesting details about the lives of snails, their biology, structure, scientific facts and some quirky poetic lines.
+She shares in detail how the lives of both( snail and her) keep going on alongside.

 She is astonished after falling sick, how carelessly we take everything granted.
 She, so wishfully sees how other people can walk, toss their head, make spontaneous gestures or run finger unnecessarily through hairs without realising how much energy it takes.
 This book is about finding companionship in a painfully isolated situation.